Shaheed Fazil Rahu

 Shaheed Fazil Rahu (also known as Golarchi) is a city in district Badin.
 The old name of Golarchi was Tando Akram.
-It then changed to Shaheed Fazil Rahu after the murder of Fazil Rahu.
+It then changed to Shaheed Fazil Rahu after the murder of the peasant leader Fazil Rahu.
 Golarchi is famous for petroleum and natural gas.
-It is also an agriculture centre famous for sunflowers, paddies and sugarcane.
+It is also an agricultural centre famous for sunflowers, paddies and sugarcane.
 In Golarchi, there are several oil fields in various locations.
-One of the main oil fields is near Kario Ghanwar.
-The main oil and gas field of Golarchi is located at 25 chak on Sujawal–Badin road.
+One of the main oil fields is near Kario Ghanwer.
+The main oil and gas field of Golarchi is located at 25 Chak on Sujawal–Badin road.

 One of the biggest producers of rice and sunflower in Pakistan, it generates a reasonable revenue.
 Golarchi has several mills and grinding centers for rice.
-The total number of rice mills in Golarchi is over 50 Including Garibsons Pvt Ltd, Pakistan's largest rice exporter.
+There are over 120 rice mills in Golarchi, including Garibsons Pvt.
+Ltd, Pakistan's largest rice exporter.